domargan/kappa/README.md

 Deletions::edge_deletion(g, src, dst)   -> g->remove_edge(src, dst)
 ```

-Note: A reachability analysis was planned around insertion and deletion handling, but the current behaviour delegates directly to the graph.
+Note: A reachability analysis is planned around insertion and deletion handling, but the current behaviour delegates directly to the graph.

 ### `add_edge`